lilopkins/lilopkins/README.md

 ### Hi there 👋

-I'm Lily (she/her), a developer, student pilot and vegan.
-I usually work in [Rust], [Java] or [Scala], but regularly check out other languages to!
+I'm Lily (she/her), a developer 👩‍💻, student pilot 👩‍✈️ and vegan 🌿.
+I usually work in [Rust], [Java] or [Scala], but regularly check out and use other languages!

 I have experience in:
 - Java (since 2011)